Chocolatey Quick Deployment Environment (QDE)

 Fill out the quick deployment request form and we will reach out with all the necessary information to get you started.
 Be sure to mention you are already a C4B customer.

-What if I have a larger environment? (> 1k nodes)
+What if we have a larger environment? (> 1k nodes)

 While this solution will be great to get a glimpse of what Chocolatey can really do for you, by its nature it isn't the silver bullet for every environment.